 In 2013, Ed was instrumental in establishing the 3d Battalion, 11th Marines (3/11) Foundation as a 501(c)(3) non-profit to support wounded Marines at the San Antonio Military Medical Center (SAMMC) and elsewhere.
 He offered his legal expertise pro bono and, with his bride, Sara, served as “boots on the ground” whenever and wherever needed.
 Without Ed, the Foundation would not exist.
 The Board, therefore, is pleased to honor Edward Kliewer III as the founder of the 3/11 Foundation.
 He was Semper Fidelis to the end.

 “Woody” Hall has served on the 3/11 Foundation Board of Directors since 2014 and was elected President of the Board in 2016.
 He works closely with the Foundation Board and with veterans organizations to promote the 3/11 Foundation as a 501(c)(3) non-profit organization.
-Woody believes “Our Warriors serve our Country and some pay a huge price to ensure all our citizens can enjoy the grace of Liberty and Freedom.
-Those of us that reap these benefits from the enormous price paid by a few, must burden the price of Responsibility.
-It is our Responsibility to ensure these Warriors are cared for with the utmost respect and dignity.
+Woody believes “Our Warriors serve our Country, and some pay a huge price to ensure all enjoy the grace of liberty and freedom.
+Those of us who reap these benefits from the enormous price paid by a few must bear the price of responsibility.
+It is our responsibility to ensure these Wounded Warriors are cared for with the utmost respect and dignity.
 We must do everything we can to ensure they have a desire to “stay in the game.”

-Woody served in the United States Marine Corps on active duty for 26 years and retired with the rank of Master Gunnery Sergeant (E-9).
+Woody served in the United States Marine Corps and retired after 30 years of service with the rank of Master Gunnery Sergeant (E-9).
 He served three combat tours of duty in Vietnam.
-Woody has served and been actively associated with the Veterans of Foreign Wars (VFW), American Legion and Disabled American Veterans (DAV) for over 30 years.

 Woody grew up in Welch, West Virginia, the son of a coal miner.
-He now resides in Lawrenceburg, Tennessee.
-Woody can be contacted via email at firstname.lastname@example.org.
+He and his wife, Melissa, reside in Spring Hill, Tennessee.
+Woody can be contacted via email at email@example.com.

 Charles Ables, Director